 |7555*||450°C-20 min.||300||88.5 x 10-7/°C|

 |7575||450°C-60 min.||425||89 x 10-7/°C|

-2 These are idealized conditions.
+2. These are idealised conditions.
 Heating and cooling rates and soak times are dependent on the size and geometry of the parts.
 The time is the hold at the corresponding temperature.

-MACOR machineable glass ceramic (Corning Code 9658) can be used to hermetically seal glass, ceramic or metal due to its high glass content.
+MACOR® machinable glass ceramic (corning code 9658) can be used to hermetically seal glass, ceramic or metal due to its high glass content.

 Using solder glass frit it is possible to achieve vacuum tight seals which can be used at high temperatures.
-MACOR machineable glass ceramic and solder glass frit can be sealed to the following:
+MACOR® machinable glass ceramic and solder glass frit can be sealed to the following:

 See our full trademarks list and contact details for our Intellectual Property team here.